 You will notice the grey-blue tones on their face, ears, paws, and paw pads.
 Also, they have pinkish nose leather and their signature cold-white bluish fur.

 Siamese cats are outstanding pets.
 There is a wide variety to pick from, and they have excellent qualities.
 The list above offers a complete guide on each kind of Siamese cat available.
-The felines are fashionable, and they make ideal pets.
+These felines are beautiful and they make ideal pets.